SillyFreak/typst-scrutinize/docs/manual.typ

 Tasks have a desired response, and producing sample solutions can be made very convenient if they are stored with the task right away.
 To facilitate this, this package provides

-- #ref-fn("task-kinds.solution"): this boolean state controls whether solutions are currently shown in the document.
+- #ref-fn("solution._state"): this boolean state controls whether solutions are currently shown in the document.
+Some methods have convenience functions on the module level to make accessing them easier: #ref-fn("solution.get()"), #ref-fn("solution.update()").
-- #ref-fn("task-kinds.with-solution()"): this function sets the solution state temporarily, before switching back to the original state.
+- #ref-fn("solution.with()"): this function sets the solution state temporarily, before switching back to the original state.
 The `small-example.typ` example in the gallery uses this to show a solved example task at the beginning of the document.

 Additionally, the solution state can be set using the Typst CLI using `--input solution=true` (or `false`, which is already the default), or by regular state updates.
-Within context expressions, a question can use ```typ #task-kinds.solution.get()``` to find out whether solutions are shown.
+Within context expressions, a question can use ```typ #solution.get()``` to find out whether solutions are shown.
 This is also used by Scrutinize's task templates.

 Let's look at a free text question as a simple example: